rccnw/azure-iac-demo/terraform/README.md

 - responses to interactive prompts when running 'terraform plan'  or
 - values in terraform.tfvars  or
 - environment variables prefixed with 'TF_VAR_'

+# configure the terraform.tfvars with these values

+This project uses the .tfvars model.

+In addition to other application values, configure the terraform.tfvars file with the SP credentials:

+Here is the mapping between the terraform terminology and the Azure SP terminology:

     client_id            (SP appId)
     client_secret        (SP password)